fermyon/installer/aws/quick-start/README.md

-# Nomad on AWS - Quick Start
+# AWS Quick Start

-This is a Quick Start example to deploy Nomad and Fermyon Platform on AWS using Terraform.
+This is a Quick Start example to deploy Fermyon on AWS using Terraform.

 As such, this is intended solely for evaluation and/or demo scenarios, i.e.
 *not* for production.

-All Hashistack (Nomad, Consul, Vault), Traefik and Fermyon Platform processes run without any redundancy on a single EC2 instance.
+All Hashistack (Nomad, Consul, Vault), Traefik and Fermyon platform processes run without any redundancy on a single EC2 instance.
 There is no data backup for any service.